Adam Haseley Player Props: White Sox vs. Royals

 Royals Pitching Rankings

-- Royals pitchers combine to allow 48 total home runs at a rate of 1.4 per game (to rank 25th in baseball).
+- The Royals surrender the fifth-most home runs in baseball (51 total, 1.3 per game).

-- Greinke (1-4) takes the mound for the Royals in his eighth start of the season.
-He's put together a 5.25 ERA in 36 2/3 innings pitched, with 25 strikeouts.
+- Singer (2-4 with an 8.82 ERA and 33 strikeouts in 33 2/3 innings pitched) makes the start for the Royals, his eighth of the season.

-- The right-hander's most recent appearance came on Wednesday against the Baltimore Orioles, when he threw five scoreless innings while giving up three hits.
+- His most recent time out was on Saturday against the Oakland Athletics, when the right-hander tossed four innings, surrendering five earned runs while giving up six hits.

+- The 26-year-old has an ERA of 8.82, with 8.8 strikeouts per nine innings, in seven games this season.
+Opponents have a .304 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.